 Dr Thomas Davey is the principal experimental officer of the FloWave facility and the main coordinator for test programmes at the facility.
 He has an extensive track record in the testing of marine energy devices and has been working as part of FloWave since funding was first granted back in 2010.

-Professor David Ingram is a founding Director of FloWave and Professor of Computational Fluid Dynamics in IES.
+Professor David Ingram is the Academic Director of FloWave and Professor of Computational Fluid Dynamics at the Institute for Energy Systems.
 His recent work has included the development of standards and protocols for marine energy systems, including procedures for quality-assured scale testing of devices using both test basins and computational models.
 He was instrumental in the design of the hydrodynamic systems for FloWave, and is Principal Investigator for a number of EPSRC projects that use the facility.